shaneholloman/docmd/docs/theming/available-themes.md

 - `default` theme uses the base CSS with no additional theme stylesheet
 - `sky` theme loads `docmd-theme-sky.css` with its custom styling on top of the default CSS
 - `ruby` theme loads `docmd-theme-ruby.css` with its custom styling on top of the default CSS
+- `retro` theme loads `docmd-theme-retro.css` with its custom styling on top of the default CSS

 You can further customize any chosen theme using the `theme.customCss` option in your `config.js` to add your own overrides or additional styles.
 See [Custom CSS & JS](/theming/custom-css-js/) for details.